marco262/my_wiki/data/onednd/advancement/feats.md

 You have learned the basics of a particular magical tradition.
 Choose one Spell list: [Arcane](/onednd/general/Spellcasting Rules#arcane-spells), [Divine](/onednd/general/Spellcasting Rules#divine-spells), or [Primal](/onednd/general/Spellcasting Rules#primal-spells).
 You gain the following benefits related to that choice:

 * **Two Cantrips.** You learn two cantrips of your choice from the Spell list.
 * **1st-Level Spell.** Choose one 1st-level Spell from the Spell list.
 You always have that Spell prepared.
-You can cast it once without a Spell Slot, and you regain the ability to cast it in that way when you finish a Long Rest.
+You can cast it once without a Spell Slot, and you regain the ability to cast it in that way when you finish a [[glossary:Long Rest]].
 You can also cast the Spell using any Spell Slots you have.

 Intelligence, Wisdom, or Charisma is your spellcasting ability for these Spells (choose when you select this Feat).